brainage04/BrainageHUD/README.md

 - Toggle Sprint - Displays the current movement state of the player (walking/sneaking/sprinting, vanilla/toggled)
 - Armour Info - Displays information (durability, name, item icons) about armour and main/off hand
 - Keystrokes - Displays information (pressed/released, clicks per second) about important keys (WASD, space, mouse buttons)
+- (WIP) Fishing - Displays information about fishing bobber while in water

 All of the HUD elements are customisable and can be configured to display as little or as much information as you would like!